Sam Ermolenko: 1994 to 2005

-Grand Prix & later years

-1995 saw the inaugural Grand Prix season.
+1995 saw the inaugural Speedway Grand Prix season.
 Ermolenko started his first Grand Prix campaign slowly but after a stronger finish to the season, he finished third in the World.
-1996 was his second and final year in the GP series, finishing 1 place below automatic qualifying place for the next years series.
+The 1996 season was his second and final year in the GP series, finishing 1 place below automatic qualifying place for the next years series.
 He did though once again win the British League Riders Championship in 1996, this time representing Sheffield Tigers.
-He did attempt to qualify back into the GP's in future years but unfortunately never made it.
+He did attempt to qualify back into the GP's in future years but never made it.
 He did however continue to figure prominently in the British league.

-A frequent and popular visitor to Australia during his career where he often joined track commentators for meetings that he was unable to ride in because of injury, Ermolenko finished third in the inaugural Australian Masters Series in 1995 behind Tony Rickardsson (1st) and Simon Wigg (2nd).
-He improved to 2nd in 1996 behind reigning Australian Champion Craig Boyce.
-He did not race in the 1997 series and raced a limited schedule to finish 7th in 1998.
+He rode for Sheffield Tigers in 1996 and won the Premier League Riders Championship at Odsal Stadium on 19 October.
+It was the third time that Ermolenko had won the Riders' Championship trophy.
+He had qualified for the semi finals with just 7 points and then won the final when Chris Louis was leading on the final lap before suffering an engine failure.

+He rode for Belle Vue Aces in 1997 before returning to Wolverhampton in 1998.
 Already a three-time winner of the Speedway World Team Cup (1990, 1992 and 1993), Ermolenko would win his fourth title with the USA in 1998.
-This would be the 6th and final World Championship of his career.
+This would be the sixth and final World Championship of his career.

-In 2000, he won the Overseas Final.
-The final big win of his career came when he won the Scottish Open Championship in 2003 at the Armadale Stadium.
-He joined other Americans such as Wilbur Lamoreaux (1939), Greg Hancock (1991 and 1992) and Bobby Ott (1995) as a winner of the event.
-As of 2014 no other American has won the Scottish Open.
+In 1999, he helped Hull Vikings in their short stint in the top league before returning to Wolves in 2000 and 2001.
+In 2000, he won the Overseas Final for the fourth time.
+In 2002, he had another spell at Belle Vue and at the age of 42 he again rejoined parent club Wolverhampton for the 2003 and 2004 season before spending his final season at Peterborough Panthers in 2005.
+In between, he won the 2003 Scottish Open, joining other Americans such as Wilbur Lamoreaux (1939), Greg Hancock (1991 and 1992) and Bobby Ott (1995) as a winner of the event.

 Ermolenko retired in after the 2005 season where he rode or the Peterborough Panthers.
-In 2006 he staged a Farewell meeting at Wolverhampton's Monmore Green stadium.
+In 2006, he staged a farewell meeting at Wolverhampton's Monmore Green Stadium.